ssokolic/2024-e2evc-barcelona-automation-masterclass/03_What_Knowledge_do_I_Need.md

 Other configuration management tools that can be used for infrastructure automation.
 Understanding how to define infrastructure states using these tools can be beneficial.

+#### Desired State Configuration (DSC)

+A feature of PowerShell, that can be used to define the desired state of a system and ensure that it remains in that state.

 #### Pulumi

 An alternative to Terraform that allows you to define infrastructure using familiar programming languages like Python,